-data\length specifies the number of bytes that will follow in the data field.
+<data_length> is one byte that specifies the number of bytes that will follow in the <data> field.
 See individual commands for valid packet lengths.

-data is the payload of the packet.
-Each typeof packet will have a specified data\length and format for data as well as algorithms for decoding data detailed below.
+<data> is the payload of the packet.
+Each command has a specified data_length and format for data as well as algorithms for decoding data, detailed below.